Ekonavi/ekonavi-adr-docs/architecture-design-records/adr-008-smart-contract-architecture.md

 ## Opportunistic Development with EVM Contracts

-The future potential for EVM contracts to be supported across multiple blockchains, including Ripple's upcoming EVM sidechain and possibly within the Cosmos IBC ecosystem, makes developing on EVM a strategic move.
+The future potential for EVM contracts to be supported across multiple blockchains, including Ripple's upcoming EVM sidechain and possibly within the Cosmos IBC Evmos ecosystem, makes developing on EVM a strategic move.

 ### Future Compatibility:
 - **Ripple's EVM Sidechain**: Ripple's development of an EVM sidechain may allow EVM smart contracts to run within the XRP ecosystem, providing broader reach and integration.